sap1ens/sap1ens-blog/source/consulting/index.markdown

 ## Main areas of expertise

 - Microservices.
 Building from scratch and transitioning from a monolith.
 Best practices including proper communication styles, infrastructure automation and CI/CD.
 - Data pipelines.
-Apache Kafka.
-Anything between data collection/ingestion and data warehousing including stream processing.
+Apache Kafka, Spark, Hive.
+Anything between data collection/ingestion and data warehousing including batch and stream processing.
 - Messaging and event-driven systems.
-Apache Kafka, Apache ActiveMQ, Apache Camel, Enterprise Integration Patterns, Akka.
+Apache Kafka, ActiveMQ, Camel, Enterprise Integration Patterns, Akka.
 Event Sourcing and CQRS.
 - Highly scalable and available online services.
 Load balancing, sharding, replication, failover, multi-DC deployments and self-healing services.
 From 0 requests/second to 100, 1000, 10000+.
 - Back-end programming.
 Primarily with Scala, Java, Python and Node.js (with a few major frameworks in each), but I'm a true polyglot and worked and experimented with a lot of languages (C#, Ruby, Erlang, Lisp, Go...).
 I'm also really passioned about clean code, SOLID and DRY principles, refactoring and testing.
 I respect Domain Driven Design, love functional and actor programming.
 - Cloud infrastructure automation, mostly Amazon Web Services.
 VMs, containers.
 12-factor applications.